 If you want to learn more about the history of the Hawaiian monarchy while off the beaten path, you have to check out Queen Emma’s Summer Palace.
-The palace was a summer retreat for Queen Emma, her husband, King Kamehameha IV, and their son, Prince Albert Edward, from 1857 to 1885.
+The palace was a summer retreat for Queen Emma of Hawaii, her husband, King Kamehameha IV, and their son, Prince Albert Edward, from 1857 to 1885.

 The palace can be found in Nu’uanu Valley, which is much cooler than downtown Honolulu.
 It was where Hawaiian royalty could beat the summer heat.

 Queen Emma Summer Palace is listed on the National Historic Registry and is now used as a museum.
 It contains furniture, clothing, antiques, works of art, and other artifacts that once belonged to the royal family.

 In addition to this, the palace also hosts several events throughout the week, including quilting lessons, hula lessons, and ukulele lessons.
 You can take a self-tour of the palace or docent-led tours on the weekend.